 The best time to visit Malaysia depends on weather, crowds, and festivals.
 Because of Malaysia's geographical shape and location, seasons differ from one side of the peninsula to the other and across destinations.
 The weather is often different in East Malaysia (Borneo) than in Peninsular Malaysia.
 Even in Peninsular Malaysia, the weather can differ completely between Penang, a popular island in the north, and Kuala Lumpur.

-Generally, because of the way the monsoon moves in, islands on the west side of Malaysia (e.g., Penang, Langkawi, etc) are better to visit in the winter months between December and February, while islands on the east side of Malaysia (e.g., the Perhentians and Tioman Island) are better during the summer months between June and August.
+Generally, because of the way the monsoon moves in, islands on the west side of Malaysia (e.g., Penang and Langkawi) are better to visit in the winter months between December and February, while islands on the east side of Malaysia (e.g., the Perhentians and Tioman Island) are more enjoyable during the summer months between June and August.

 Weather in Kuala Lumpur